SafwanGanz/WhatsBow/readme.md

 # 🧩 WhatsMeow++ | WhatsApp but Built Different 🔥

-> yo broski 😈 welcome to **WhatsMeow++**, the skibidi-coded WhatsApp clone that actually connects to REAL WhatsApp servers.
+> yo broski 😈 welcome to **WhatsBow++**, the skibidi-coded WhatsApp clone that actually connects to REAL WhatsApp servers.
 This ain't some fake demo — this is the REAL DEAL 💀

 **Meta's playground?
 Nah.
 YOUR chat multiverse now** 💬